BlinovaAlexa/The_Compliance_Registry_Documentation/Global.md

 # Global Network Search

 Search allows the user to look for company,certification, version and status.

+The Global Network Search page shows all as the My Network (Linked) page and documents available to be linked to the company.

 The results of the search will be displayed on the Global Network Search page.

 ![Global Network Search](/images/global1.jpg)